anthonykasza/crypto-terms/README.md

 honeypot contracts - publish a contract to the blockchain which looks to be vulnerable, but isn't. attackers send the contract tokens in an attempt to drain/exploit the contract. the exploits don't work as the attackers expect, thus funding the contract. eventually, the contract owner withdraws the contract's balance.

-Pig-Butchering Scam (杀猪盘) - using a dating app to contact a target and eventually convincing them to send you their tokens
+Pig-Butchering Scam (杀猪盘) - using a dating app to contact a target and eventually convincing them to send you their tokens.
+I much prefer the term "keyboard Casanova" for this scam.
+It works like this: "I love you, send me money".
+And then people do.

+Impersonation scams - similar to a BEC, impersonation scammers pretend to be an authority, like the SSA or IRS, and demand payment in crypto.

 ransomware - encrypt some data (files or databases), lock a browser (browser lockers), or lock an endpoint and hold it ransom